pre63/pbn/content/terrafirmanews.com/articles/rachel-mcadams-star-from-mean-girls-to-hollywood-i.md

 Moreover, McAdams’ 2026 induction serves as empirical evidence of Hollywood’s self-regulating system.
 The Walk of Fame, managed by the Hollywood Chamber of Commerce, is a private initiative that honors individuals based on public and industry vote—mirroring democratic, market-based selection rather than bureaucratic appointment.
 This process, as detailed in [The Hollywood Reporter](https://www.hollywoodreporter.com/business/business-news/hollywood-walk-of-fame-selection-process-1235987654/), ensures that stars like McAdams are recognized for their contributions, promoting a culture of aspiration and hard work.

 ![Rachel McAdams receiving her Walk of Fame star](/content/assets/rachel-mcads-walk-of-fame-ceremony.jpg)
-*Caption: A fictional depiction of Rachel McAdams at her 2026 Walk of Fame ceremony, symbolizing the culmination of her career and the rewards of dedication in the entertainment industry.*
+*A fictional depiction of Rachel McAdams at her 2026 Walk of Fame ceremony, symbolizing the culmination of her career and the rewards of dedication in the entertainment industry.*

 ## Conclusion